Atlanta Flames: Relocation

 The Seaman brothers, Daryl and Byron, had made an offer of $14 million while the City of Calgary prepared to build a new arena for the team.
 However, Canadian businessman Nelson Skalbania emerged as a rival bidder for the team before joining the Calgary consortium.
 The group agreed to purchase the Flames for $16 million, at the time the highest price ever paid for an NHL franchise.
 The sale was announced on May 21, 1980, and the franchise relocated to Canada where it became the Calgary Flames.
 The Flames have since used the Atlanta logo for both its alternate captains, and the team's former affiliate that played in the American Hockey League (AHL), the Adirondack Flames.

-The last active Atlanta Flames player in the NHL was Kent Nilsson, who played his final game in 1995.
+The last Atlanta Flames player on the Calgary roster was Paul Reinhart, upon being traded to Vancouver Canucks after the 1987–88 season.
+The last active Atlanta Flames player in the NHL was Kent Nilsson, who returned to the NHL for six games in 1995, after spending the prior seven seasons in European leagues.
+Before his return to the NHL, that distinction belonged to Brad Marsh, who retired at the end of the 1992–93 season.

 Several former players of the team returned to Atlanta once their careers ended.
 Among them, Tom Lysiak operated a horse farm outside the city, Eric Vail returned to operate a nightclub and Willi Plett operated a sporting theme park and golf course.
+Fletcher would remain the team's general manager until 1991, steering the team to two appearances in the Stanley Cup Final and a Cup victory in 1989.